FACTBOX-Key policies of Austria's conservative/far-right coalition

 ** Overturn a ban on smoking in bars and restaurants that is due to come into effect in May 2018.

-$1 = 0.8497 euros Reporting by Shadia Nasralla; editing by Mark Heinrich and John Stonestreet
+$1 = 0.8497 euros Reporting by Shadia Nasralla; editing by Mark Heinrich and Jane Merriman